 The following equipment is recommended for the measurements along a route:

 Car or vehicle with retractable mast of height at max.
-3 m above ground,
+3 m above ground;

-Omni-directional antenna appropriate for the frequency range of the MFCN band,
+Omni-directional vertically polarized antenna appropriate for the frequency range of the MFCN band;

-Specialized measurement equipment - receiver or scanner combined with GNSS location position referencing system.
+Specialized measurement equipment – receiver or scanner combined with GNSS location position referencing system;

 Portable computer with specialized software – for the control of specialized measurement equipment and measurement process.